Maison François

 Brasserie Zédel | Soho

-This Soho stalwart is the epitome of glamour and glorious ’30s Art Deco.
-Originally part of The Regent Palace Hotel, Brasserie Zédel has been serving exceptionally good value French fare for decades.
-Opt for one of their set menus (the 4-course formule or 2-3-course prixe fixe) to get a good sense of the offerings, or go à la carte, where you’ll find vegetarian ragout of artichoke hearts alongside fillet of sea bream.
-Don’t miss a nightcap or apéritif in Bar Américain, and if you’re here in the evening, the house band will soundtrack your dinner.
+This Soho stalwart is the epitome of glamour and glorious ’30s Art Deco, set in the cavernous basement of what was once The Regent Palace Hotel.
+Brasserie Zédel has been serving exceptionally good value French fare for decades: opt for one of their set menus (the 4-course formule or 2-3-course prixe fixe) to get a good sense of the offerings, or go à la carte, where you’ll find vegetarian ragout of artichoke hearts alongside fillet of sea bream.
+Don’t miss a nightcap or apéritif in Bar Américain, and if you’re here in the evening, you’ll enjoy a live gypsy jazz soundtrack to your dinner.

 Bob Bob Ricard City | The City